University of Manitoba

 Citizenship: All students regardless of citizenship are eligible to apply.
 Canadian citizens and permanent residents are encouraged to apply to CIHR, NSERC and SSHRC scholarships, if there are eligible for funding from these research councils.
 Tricouncil eligible students who do not apply for a tricouncil award may be considered ineligible for a UMGF.

-Fields of study: Students in all fields of study of graduate studies are eligible to apply.
+Fields of study: Students in all fields of graduate study (with the exception of those in the Faculty of Medicine and in the Master of Business Administration [MBA]) are eligible to apply.

 Years of graduate study: Students are eligible to receive the UMGF for the first 24 months of their Master’s program and the first 48 months of their PhD program.
 Total maximum UMGF support for any individual graduate student is 48 months.